kyungjae-lee/bare-metal-rtos/README.md

 # Bare-Metal RTOS
 This repository contains the source code for the **Bare-Metal RTOS** development project.
-Visit "Bare-Metal RTOS" section on my website for more details: [https://kyungjae.dev/projects/bare-metal-rtos](https://kyungjae.dev/projects/bare-metal-rtos).
+Visit the "Bare-Metal RTOS" section on my website for more details: https://jackklee.com/projects/bare-metal-rtos.